45krishmehta/VSD_INTERNSHIP_2026/Task-5/README.md

      CPU
 ```

-This ensures that GPIO register values are correctly returned to the processor.
+This confirms that data stored inside the GPIO peripheral is correctly returned to the processor.

 ---

 # Integration Verification

-The following features were successfully verified:
+The following requirements were successfully verified:

-- Multi-register GPIO integration
+- ✅ Updated GPIO peripheral integrated
-- Existing address decoding preserved
+- ✅ Existing address decoding preserved
-- GPIO output path maintained
+- ✅ GPIO signals exposed through the top module
-- GPIO readback path verified
+- ✅ Readback path verified
-- Memory-mapped interface preserved
+- ✅ Memory-mapped interface maintained
-- SoC compatibility maintained
+- ✅ Integration flow remains consistent with Task-4

 ---

 # Outcome

-The multi-register GPIO IP was successfully integrated into the SoC with support for:
+The multi-register GPIO IP was successfully integrated into the SoC while preserving the existing architecture.
+Address decoding, GPIO routing, and readback functionality operate correctly, preparing the design for software validation in the next step.

-- GPIO_DATA register
-- GPIO_DIR register
-- GPIO_READ register
-- Register selection logic
-- Address decoding
-- GPIO readback

-The design is now ready for software validation and simulation.

 ---